45) Super Sunday, 12:01 – 1:00 AM – “BAGS of BLOOD!”

 “They’re killin’ people in there!
 It’s a slaughterhouse,” bawled the security

-guard, “…not worth dyin’ for, not for seven-fifty an
+guard, “…not worth dyin’ for, not for ten-fifty an

-hour or even seventeen-fifty… no gun
+hour or even our old wages of seventeen-fifty…

-know what to do, send the Air Force over and nuke the place…”
+no gun and no benefits.
+You wanna know what to do, send the Air Force over and nuke the

 “Ted, we may have